ollieeknight/bih-cubi-romagnani/README.md

 **1. Creating an interactive session**

-`tmux` is essentially a new window for your command line.
+`tmux` is essentially a new window for your command line, and it'll stay running if you exit the web page or terminal application.
 You can attach and detach these and they will run in the background even when you close your terminal window.

 To begin:
 ```sh